coralogix/terraform-coralogix-aws/modules/coralogix-aws-shipper/README.md

 You should use the `custom_s3_bucket` variable only when you need to deploy the integration in an AWS Region where Coralogix does not have a public bucket in (i.e for GovCloud).

-When using this variable you will need to create a bucket in the region where you want to run the integration.
+When using this variable you will need to create an S3 bucket in the region where you want to run the integration.
 Then, pass this bucket name as `custom_s3_bucket`.
 The module will download the integration file to your local workspace, and then upload these files to the `custom_s3_bucket`.
 At the end, the file will be removed from your local workspace.

 ### Lambda Configuration (Optional)